One of the truly thrilling passages of the Old Testament is nestled in the book of Isaiah.

 “It is the spirit which can bear things, not simply with resignation, but with blazing hope; it is not the spirit which sits statically enduring in the one place, but the spirit which bears things because it knows that these things are leading to a goal of glory; it is not the patience which grimly waits for the end, but the patience which radiantly hopes for the dawn” (1964, 144).

 Joseph was sold as a slave by his envious brothers (Acts 7:9a).
-He was taken into Egypt where he was falsely accused of attempted rape; he was imprisoned in chains for years (Psalm 105:18; cf. Genesis 37:2; 41:46).
+He was taken into Egypt where he was falsely accused of attempted rape.
+He was imprisoned in chains for years (Ps.
+105:18; cf. Gen. 37:2; 41:46).

-Later he would reaffirm this confidence: “And as for you, you intended evil against me; but God intended good, to bring it about that many people might be kept alive, as they are today” (50:20; Acts 7:9b).
+Later he would reaffirm this confidence: “And as for you, you intended evil against me; but God intended good, to bring it about that many people might be kept alive, as they are today” (Gen. 50:20; Acts 7:9b).

-His faith sustained him to the very end of his earthly days (cf. Hebrews 11:22).
+His faith sustained him to the very end of his earthly days (cf. Heb.
+11:22).

 When, however, he had a personal interview with the resurrected Christ, his heart burned to know what was required to receive pardon (Acts 22:10).